Sifa171/businessDayDemo/README.md

   ```
   oc start-build mlbparks --follow
   ```
   - Now it is time to define some health checks and explain them.
 Be flexible!
-Show some scenerios by editing the DeploymentConfig live in the web interface
+Show some scenarios by editing the DeploymentConfig live in the web interface
   ```
   oc replace -f misc/scripts/dc-with-health-checks.yaml
   ```

 2. Docker Strategy<br>
-<i>Imagine you would like to use an image just for analyze purposes, but you do not have one and there is no out of the box imag, which you could use.
-So you wrote your own one, tested it locally and want to use it as your analyze container in OpenShift now.</i>
+<i>Imagine you would like to use an image just for analysis, but you do not have one and there is no out of the box image that you could use.
+So you write your own, test it locally and use it as your analyze container in OpenShift now.</i>
-  - Create a new ImageStream and BuildConfig, which uses docker strategy
+  - Create a new ImageStream and a BuildConfig that uses the docker strategy
   ```
   oc create -f misc/scripts/is-analyze-image.yaml
   oc create -f misc/scripts/bc-analyze-image.yaml